Defragmenting philanthropy, then the world.

 The complexity exceeds any single coordinator’s bandwidth

-Even with a keeper and the right incentives, the complexity defeats any single coordinator.
-Coordination means matching thousands of actors across dozens of sectors, each with its own vocabulary, each holding a piece of the relational knowledge in people’s heads and informal ties.
+Even with the right incentives and someone to coordinate the whole system, the complexity is too much.
+Coordination means matching thousands of actors across dozens of sectors, each with its own vocabulary, each holding a piece of the relational knowledge in people’s heads and each with informal ties.
 Trust is slow and expensive to verify at scale.
 Context does not transfer cheaply.
-Every community stays at a local maximum because reaching a better one requires a view nobody has.
+Hence, this is incredibly expensive to fix (if using legacy methods) causing communities to stay stuck at a local maxima.

 “Serendipity is inefficiency.”